SiliconLabs/wisun-br-linux-docker/README.md

     ip link set dev eth1 up
     docker run -ti --privileged --rm --network=wisun-net --name=wisun-vm wisun-img

 [2]: https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Virtualization_Host_Configuration_and_Guest_Installation_Guide/App_Macvtap.html

-### Unable to launch the container on my Windows workstation
+## Unable to launch the container on my Windows workstation

 This project has not yet been tested on windows hosts.
 It seems it should work as soon as you use Windows Subsystem for Linux (WSL2) and the USB-UART of the Wi-SUN BR is handled by WSL2.
 In other words, you should see /dev/ttyUSB0 on WSL2.

-### I have re-plugged the serial interface and nothings work anymore
+## I have re-plugged the WSTK main board and nothings work anymore

-The docker container does not (yet) support device hot-plugging.
-You have to restart the docker container if you unplug the gateway.
+The Docker container does not (yet) support device hot-plugging.
+You have to restart the Docker container if you unplug the WSTK main board with the EFR32 radio board.

-### When I try to ping from my Wi-SUN Device, the reply is transmitted after 5s of latency
+## When I try to ping from my Wi-SUN Device, the reply is transmitted after 5s of latency

 When using the proxy, it takes a few seconds to establish connection the first time a end device tries to access the outside.
 The problem is [ndppd does not